arctern-io/arctern-docs/doc-en/source/restful/api/function/query.md

 # Query

-执行给定的 SQL 查询语句。仅当数据处理后台为 PySpark 时可用。
+Executes a given SQL query statement.
+Only applicable to the PySpark backend.

 ## Request description